pablogonzalezginestet/POCNN/README.md

 ## Real data application
-The folder named real_data_application contains the files to run PO-CNN, IPCW-PO-CNN and Cox-CNN.
+The folder named real_data_application contains the files to run PO-CNN, IPCW-PO-CNN and Cox-CNN using the TCGA dataset based on tile's images and clinical data.

 The file TCGA_clinical.csv contains the clinical data (structured data).
 The column `Test` indicates the patients that we consider in the training set and test set.